A 2Cat-inspired model structure for double categories

 \begin{thm} Consider the adjunction \begin{tz} \node (A) at (0,0) {$\TwoCat\times \TwoCat$}; \node (B) at (3.25,0) {$\DblCat$}; \node at ($(B.east)-(0,4pt)$) {,}; \draw[->] ($(A.east)+(0,.25cm)$) to [bend left] node[above,scale=0.8]{$\bbH\sqcup \LV$} ($(B.west)+(0,.25cm)$); \draw[->] ($(B.west)+(0,-.25cm)$) to [bend left] node[below,scale=0.8]{$(\bfH,\cv)$} ($(A.east)-(0,.25cm)$); \node[scale=0.8] at ($(A.east)!0.5!(B.west)$) {$\bot$}; \end{tz} where each copy of $\TwoCat$ is endowed with the Lack model structure.
 Then the right-induced model structure on $\DblCat$ exists.
 In particular, a double functor is a weak equivalence (resp.~fibration) in this model structure if and only if it is a double biequivalence (resp.~double fibration). \end{thm}

-\begin{proof} We first describe the weak equivalences and fibrations in this model structure on~$\DblCat$.
-The weak equivalences (resp.~fibrations) in the right-induced model structure on $\DblCat$ are given by the double functors $F$ such that $(\bfH,\cv)F$ is a weak equivalence (resp.~fibration) in $\TwoCat\times \TwoCat$, or equivalently, such that both $\bfH F$ and $\cv F$ are biequivalences (resp.~Lack fibrations) in $\TwoCat$.
+\begin{proof} We first describe the weak equivalences and fibrations in the right-induced model structure on $\DblCat$.
+These are given by the double functors $F$ such that $(\bfH,\cv)F$ is a weak equivalence (resp.~fibration) in $\TwoCat\times \TwoCat$, or equivalently, such that both $\bfH F$ and $\cv F$ are biequivalences (resp.~Lack fibrations) in $\TwoCat$.
 Then it follows from \cref{charequiv,charfib} that the weak equivalences (resp.~fibrations) in $\DblCat$ are precisely the double biequivalences (resp.~double fibrations).